-Disclosure: In this post I share my wife’s and my experience renting an RV from Cruise America while on a media trip down to the Keys.
-As part of that experience we were comped an RV for the week through a third party (not Cruise America).
+Disclosure: In this post I share my wife’s and my experience renting an RV from Cruise America while on a media trip to the Florida Keys.
+As part of that experience, we were comped an RV for the week through a third party (not Cruise America).
 We are also Outdoorsy users who rent our RV on this site.

 It was 3:15PM, three hours after our supposed “reservation” and we were still waiting to pick up the RV we were renting through Cruise America RV in Miami.

-We were heading south to the Florida Keys, my sunblock was pre-applied (because redhead priorities), and we were dangerously close to missing our first dinner reservation as the Cruise America RV we’d rented was nowhere to be seen.
+We were supposed to be heading south to the Florida Keys.
+My sunblock was already on (because redhead priorities) and we were dangerously close to missing our first dinner reservation, but the Cruise America RV we’d rented was nowhere to be seen.
 We joined our fellow renters on the waiting room couch for several hours before we were finally handed the keys to our RV.

 The whole rental experience was extremely poor.
 I’m typically not a person who feels the need to publicly complain or make a big deal out of my time, but this scenario was different.

 Why Renting an RV from Cruise America Was Frustrating

 - They didn’t honor the time we’d scheduled on our reservation.
 We had limited time in Florida for this trip, and because Cruise America wasn’t ready for our reservation, we lost half of a day in the Keys.
 That’s one less piña colada!

 - Overall lack of service.
 There was very little concern or urgency with the fact that several renters were waiting all afternoon.
 Employees were leisurely walking around and barely acknowledged us.

 We were excited to start an awesome road trip in the Keys, but instead we started our vacation on a sour note, not getting our RV until after four o’clock and instantly hitting Miami’s Friday afternoon traffic.